 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-This course is accredited by the Health and Care Professions Council (HCPC), so you can register as a paramedic with them when you graduate.
+This course is approved by the Health and Care Professions Council (HCPC), so you will be eligible to apply for registration as a paramedic with them when you graduate.

 You'll spend half the course applying your knowledge and building professional skills in the workplace.